aol/micro-server/micro-javaslang/readme.md

 1. Configures Jackson for Javaslang serialisation / deserialisation, so Javaslang types can be used as input and output to jax-rs Resources
 2. Add cyclops-javaslang to your project which enables conversion between JDK / Javaslang / Guava / Jool / simple-react types and adds features such as for-comprehensions to Javaslang.
+3. Integrates with micro-client, Rest clients (RestClient, AsyncRestClient and NIORestClient) automatically pick up Javaslang mappings
+4. Adds some reactive programming support for Javaslang Streams namely
+     a.
+JavaslangReactive mixin allows creating Javaslang reactive-streams Publishers and Subsribers simple
+     b.
+JavaslangPipes and JavaslangReactive provide integration with simple-react
+     c.
+Ability to push data into a Javaslang Stream across threads via JavaslangPipes

 ## To use